semgrep/semgrep/doc/SEMGREP_CORE_CONTRIBUTING.md

 If the problem is in `Parser_python.mly`, you will probably not get a helpful error message, because the error will be reported in the generated parser, not the grammar.
 To identify which production within the grammar is problematic, you will want to see what AST the parser is trying to produce.
 Modify the failing case minimally until it parses successfully.

-Now, you can see what generic AST is produced by this similar code.
+Now, you need to see what generic AST is produced by this similar code.
 You can actually do this in the playground, by going to Tools -> Dump AST.
 On the command line, you can run

 * For a pattern:
    ```